Databean/javadecoder/README.md

 Decoder written in C++ for Java class files.
-Comes with a json library (json-cpp), and requires libzip and glibmm.
+Requires libzip and glibmm.

+Currently just prints out the number of class files loaded by aggressively loading all referenced classes.